 You have not retaken classes that you failed.

-• You have not retaken any of the classes in which you received failing grades.
-Retake any courses in which you received a D or F for a higher grade as soon as possible to demonstrate your improvement as a student.
-I recommend making this step your priority, if you have already graduated.
-It is best to retake the same classes, if at all possible.
-If not, you can take equivalent courses.
+Retake any courses in which you received a C-, D, or F as soon as possible to demonstrate your improvement as a student.
+It is best to retake the same classes, if you can.
+If not, take equivalent courses.

-Many students are accepted into medical school every year with below average numbers.
-In fact approximately half have below average numbers and science GPAs.
+- Show enormous commitment to medicine and community service.
+Although the most recent class of MD students had an average science GPA of 3.64, approximately half the entering class had a GPA lower than that.
 It’s better to have an impressive record of service and to demonstrate the ability to overcome any obstacle than to have perfect scores.

 The challenges you have encountered have helped you build character.
 Often, the candidates with lower numbers have the most heart and the most commitment.